 10 consecutive F1 wins – Max Verstappen, 2023

-Red Bull and Max Verstappen have dominated the 2023 season so far.
-Verstappen has won all but two of this season’s races to date, including victories at every race since the Miami Grand Prix.
-His latest win, at the 2023 Italian Grand Prix, saw him surpass Sebastian Vettel’s consecutive winning record.
+Red Bull and Max Verstappen dominated the 2023 Formula 1 season.
+Verstappen won all but three of the seasons 22 races, including victories at every race between the Miami Grand Prix and the Italian Grand Prix.
+His Monza win, his tenth in a row, saw him surpass Sebastian Vettel’s consecutive winning record.

-While eight of his last ten wins have come from the front row of the grid (all but two of those from pole), two have come from outside of the top five starting slots.
+While eight of his ten wins in the record-breaking streak came from the front row of the grid (all but two of those from pole), two came from outside of the top five starting slots.
 Verstappen took victory at the 2023 Miami Grand Prix from ninth on the grid, before winning the Belgian Grand Prix from sixth on the grid.
 The latter win saw him equal Fernando Alonso as the driver who has won from the most different grid slots during their Formula 1 career.

 9 consecutive F1 wins – Sebastian Vettel, 2013